Abkhazia–Syria relations: Ba'athist Syria

 In May 2018, the Syrian government recognized Abkhazia, resulting in condemnation from Georgia and the United States.
 As a result, Georgia severed ties with Syria.

 In early September 2018, President Abkhazia, Raul Khajimba paid a state visit to Damascus, Syria.
 Khajimba met with Bashar al-Assad and high dignitaries in Damascus.
 Bashar al-Assad decorated Raul Khajimba with the Umayyad Order, the highest decoration of the Syrian Arab Republic.
 Raul Khajimba also decorated Bashar al-Assad with the Apzha Order I Degree, the highest Abkhazia state decoration.
 The leaders of the two countries also exchanged gifts and presents from both nations.
 Abkhazia and Syria agreed to a Comprehensive Treaty of Strategic Partnership and Diplomatic Relationship between Abkhazia and Syria.

 The exchange between Abkhazia and Syria has increased since recognition in late 2018.
-In late September 2019, a delegation consisting of Syrian businessmen and parliament members visited Sukhumi to honor the Independence and Victory Day of Abkhazia.
+In late September 2019, a delegation consisting of Syrian businessmen and parliament members visited Sokhumi to honor the Independence and Victory Day of Abkhazia.
 In October 2020, Abkhazia opened an embassy in Damascus.

 In May 2021, the Abkhaz president Aslan Bzhania visited Syria on a state visit and met with Bashar al-Assad.
+In December 2023, Abkhazian Foreign Minister Inal Ardzinba visit Syria and was received by the Syrian President.
+In January 2024, consular section at Abkhaz Embassy has been established.
+In February 2024, newly appointed Ambassador of Abkhazia to Syria Muhammad Ali present credentials to Syrian President Bashar al-Assad.

+Post-Ba'athist Syria

+In May 2025 Syrian Minister of Foreign Affairs and Compatriots Abroad Asaad al-Shaibani congratulated Oleg Bartsits on his appointment as Minister of Foreign Affairs of the Republic of Abkhazia and hope that they will be able to strengthen bilateral relations between the two countries and deepen joint cooperation in various areas.
+Then diplomats from Embassy of Abkhazia participated in a diplomatic table tennis tournament in Damascus taking place under the auspices of the MFA of Syria.
+The Abkhaz Ambassador to Syria Muhammad Ali held a meeting in June 2025 Marwan Al-Halabi, Minister of Higher Education and Scientific Research of Syria and discussed the relationship of scientific research cooperation between the two countries.
+Abkhazian Foreign Minister Oleg Bartsits has met with Assad al-Shaibani in Damascus, where they discussed Abkhazian–Syrian cooperation and current affairs and developing trade via the sea.

+In August 2025, delegation of Abkhazia headed by Oleg Bartsits took part in the opening ceremony of the 62nd Damascus International Fair., they were are participating at the invitation of the Syrian Government and President Ahmed al-Sharaa.
+Abkhazia was one of 20 countries to participate in the Damascus International Fair.

+While Abkhazia has been accepting students from the Syria to study at the Abkhazian State University that for the second year in a row, during September 2025 new Syrian students are heading there.